HijoExit/3rd-Capstone/README.md

 # 3rd-Capstone
 # Objective
 The goal of this project is to create a classification system for movies.
 There are many movies with a myriad of genres.
 However, a movie does not have one genre since it can be an action and sci-fi or just be an action movie.
 Thus, classifying movies to fit them neatly into one category isn't easy.
 Because of the variety of genres and sometimes new genres being created, categorizing movies can be an arduous task.
-Thus this project was done to facilitate the work and make it easier.
+This is project was done to facilitate the work and make it easier.

 # Target Audience and Why
 The target audiences could be an archivist or new streaming companies that want to categorize their movie correction way.
 Streaming services are expanding and sorting through different genres for audiences or searching for one is an important task.